 Why do you want to work for Bank of America?

-• Say you would like a career in banking and feel you could learn a lot by working at a Fortune 100 company.
-Mention you are impressed that B of A was considered Fortune 100 Best Companies to Work For, and Fortune World’s Most Admired Companies
+- Say you want a career in banking and feel you could learn a lot by working at a Fortune 100 company.

-• If possible tell the interviewer that the position you are applying for aligns with your long-term career goals.
-For example, if you want to become a project manager at a bank and you are interviewing for a business analyst (BA) position, then state how a career as a BA will help you become a project manager.
+- Tell the interviewer that the position you are applying for aligns with your long-term career goals.
+For example, if you want to become a project manager at a bank and are interviewing for a business analyst (BA) position, state how a career as a BA will help you become a project manager.

 What is your greatest strength?